ajreeves/reeves-academic-page/content/publication/recounts/index.md

 ---
 title: "Using Recounts to Measure the Accuracy of Vote Tabulations: Evidence from New Hampshire Elections 1946-2002"
 date: 2012-01-01
-authors: ["Stephen D. Ansolabehere", "Andrew Reeves"]
+authors: ["Stephen D. Ansolabehere", admin]
 publication_types: ["chapter"]
 abstract: ""
 featured: false